MSYSC 2017 Travel Team Tryouts

 Mount Sinai Youth Soccer was established to create a fun and exciting environment in which GIRLS & BOYS may learn the skills necessary to play soccer at any level.
 Our club continues to grow and we have more than 500 young athletes participating in both the Fall and Spring Seasons.
-MSYS employs Evolution Training Academy (ETA) to provide professional training, coaching and to assist our volunteer coaches with teaching the skills and fundamentals required to enjoy competitive soccer under the guidance of director Nick Gordon.
+MSYS employs ETA Soccer, Inc. to provide professional training, coaching and to assist our volunteer coaches with teaching the skills and fundamentals required to enjoy competitive soccer under the guidance of director Nick Gordon.
 While learning the game is important, the number one priority of our league is that the children have fun!
 Mount Sinai Youth Soccer has many programs that offer different levels of competition for our club members based on age and skill level.